samuelojedele/js_sandbox/README.md

 # Assignments on Javascript

-This is a repository for my javascript assignments
+This is a repository for my javascript assignments.